-This page contains information about how Office of Rail and Road (ORR) is accountable to elected bodies throughout the United Kingdom.
+We are accountable to elected bodies throughout the United Kingdom.

 Supporting the democratic scrutiny of rail and road

-ORR’s regular reporting on the performance of Network Rail and Highways England ensures elected representatives have the information they need to examine the performance of these publicly-owned companies.
+Our regular reporting on the performance of Network Rail and Highways England ensures elected representatives have the information they need to examine the performance of these publicly-owned companies.

-ORR has a programme of active engagement to ensure MPs, Peers, MSPs, AMs and MLAs are aware of the information we produce to inform their scrutiny and decision-making.
+We have a programme of active engagement to ensure MPs, Peers, MSPs, AMs and MLAs are aware of the information we produce to inform their scrutiny and decision-making.

 Accountability for our performance

-- Freedom of Information Act.
+- We comply with the Freedom of Information Act.

 The ORR Board section provides details of how our Board is appointed and held to account.